Skip to content

 What's New in the Hume Band 2.0

-Four changes matter and one is a soft launch.
+Four changes matter and one is still rolling out.
 Here is what Hume actually upgraded.

 Hume Band 2.0 charging with the green status light on the clip